Inbound marketing is all about creating content that your contacts want to read.

 - Do you want the customer to convert as a direct result of receiving your email?

 - Is the email recipient ready to convert?

 - Is your email list segmented appropriately for this email send?

 If your target audience all seem to struggle with one specific problem, solve it for them in an email campaign.
-This is a great way to quickly boost your popularity and show people that you are engaged in what they are thinking and feeling.
+This is a great way to quickly boost your popularity and show people that you're engaged in what they're thinking and feeling.

-After you have created each email for your intended buyer persona, consider whether it is specific for the campaign goal.
+After you've created each email for your intended buyer persona, consider whether it's specific for the campaign goal.
 Review your campaign and check whether each element of your email is tailored for your intended recipient.

 Ensure that all of your marketing materials are designed specifically for your target audience by using buyer personas.
 As inboxes are becoming increasingly overcrowded, you need to produce emails which catch the eye of the recipient.
 Making emails more personal and tailored to your recipients is an excellent way to improve email performance.